 I create and manage affordable marketing campaigns to ensure that your business stands out from the crowd.
-I offer a complete set of project managed marketing opportunities including: email campaigns and newsletters, website updates, SEO friendly copywriting, public relations, press coverage, stress free social media and event management.
+I offer a complete set of project managed marketing opportunities including: social media management, email campaigns and newsletters, Squarespace websites and SEO friendly copywriting.

 I work with graphic designers, website developers and photographers and can connect you to a group of highly creative people interested in extending the on and off line reach of your brand.